LAP: An Attention-Based Module for Concept Based Self-Interpretation and Knowledge Injection in Convolutional Neural

 \section{Abstract}

 Despite the state-of-the-art performance of deep convolutional neural networks, they are susceptible to bias and malfunction in unseen situations.
-The complex computation behind their reasoning is not sufficiently human-understandable to develop trust.
-External explainer methods have tried to interpret the network decisions in a human-understandable way, but they are accused of fallacies due to their assumptions and simplifications.
+Moreover, the complex computation behind their reasoning is not human-understandable to develop trust.
+External explainer methods have tried to interpret network decisions in a human-understandable way, but they are accused of fallacies due to their assumptions and simplifications.
 On the other side, the inherent self-interpretability of models, while being more robust to the mentioned fallacies, cannot be applied to the already trained models.
 In this work, we propose a new attention-based pooling layer, called Local Attention Pooling (LAP), that accomplishes self-interpretability and the possibility for knowledge injection without performance loss.
-Moreover, several weakly-supervised knowledge injection methodologies are provided to enhance the process of training.
-We verified our claims by evaluating several LAP-extended models on three different datasets, including Imagenet.
-The proposed framework offers more valid human-understandable and more faithful-to-the-model interpretations than the commonly used white-box explainer methods.
+The module is easily pluggable into any convolutional neural network, even the already trained ones.
+We have defined a weakly supervised training scheme to learn the distinguishing features in decision-making without depending on experts' annotations.
+We verified our claims by evaluating several LAP-extended models on two datasets, including ImageNet.
+The proposed framework offers more valid human-understandable and faithful-to-the-model interpretations than the commonly used white-box explainer methods.